HMS Neptune (1909): Armament

 Neptune was equipped with ten 50-calibre breech-loading (BL) 12 in Mark XI guns in five hydraulically powered twin-gun turrets, three along the centreline and the remaining two as wing turrets.
 The centreline turrets were designated 'A', 'X' and 'Y', from front to rear, and the port and starboard wing turrets were 'P' and 'Q' respectively.
 The guns had a maximum elevation of +20° which gave them a range of 21200 yd.
 They fired 850 lb projectiles at a muzzle velocity of 2825 ft/s at a rate of two rounds per minute.
 The ship carried 100 shells per gun.

 Neptune was the first British dreadnought with her secondary armament of sixteen 50-calibre BL four-inch (102 mm) Mark VII guns installed in unshielded single mounts in the superstructure.
 This change was made to address the problems that plagued the turret-roof locations used in earlier battleships.
 Notably, the exposed guns were difficult to work when the main armament was in action as was replenishing their ammunition.
 Furthermore, the guns could not be centrally controlled to coordinate fire at the most dangerous targets.
 The guns had a maximum elevation of +15° which gave them a range of 11400 yd.
 They fired 31 lb projectiles at a muzzle velocity of 2821 ft/s.
 They were provided with 150 rounds per gun.
 Four quick-firing three-pounder (47 mm) Hotchkiss saluting guns were also carried.
-The ships were equipped with three 18-inch (450 mm) submerged torpedo tubes, one on each broadside and another in the stern, for which 18 torpedoes were provided.
+The ship was equipped with three 18-inch (450 mm) submerged torpedo tubes, one on each broadside and another in the stern, for which 18 torpedoes were provided.